 - Opens mouth when near food

-When it’s time, introduce only one new food at a time.
+When it’s time, begin with small amounts of food.
+Use a spoon or present food in small pieces that your baby can pick up with their fingers.
+Introduce only one new food at a time.
 Then, wait a few days before trying another one to make sure your baby doesn’t react.
-If you notice any rashes or vomiting, it could indicate an allergy.

 Baby feeding tips